tsk-tsk/tsk-tsk/README.md

 ## Supported platforms

 - Ubuntu as a user
-- Alpine Linux with root privileges (usually not a problem within a Docker container).
+- Alpine Linux with root privileges (usually not a problem within a Docker container)
-This is because Bash and Curl need to be installed in order for SDKMAN! to be able to install Java SDK.
+- macOS

 ## Things to watch for